pukkapies/urop2019/README.md

 ```

 This will expand the fetch.csv generated above to include some interpretations
 of the silent information.
-In our experiement, we keep a song if it has minimum size of 200000 bytes, total silent length shorter than 5s, maximum interval of silent length shorter than 3s, and overall sum of non-silent length of 15s or more.

 ```
-python wrangler_silence.py /srv/data/urop2019/fetch.csv /srv/data/urop2019/wrangle_silence.csv --root-dir-npz /srv/data/urop2019/npz --root-dir-mp3 /srv/data/msd/7digital --min-size 200000 --filter-tot-silence 5 --filter-max-silence 3 --filter-trim-length 15
+python wrangler_silence.py /srv/data/urop2019/fetch.csv /srv/data/urop2019/wrangle_silence.csv --root-dir-npz /srv/data/urop2019/npz --root-dir-mp3 /srv/data/msd/7digital --min-size 100000 --filter-tot-silence 15 --filter-max-silence 3
 ```

 ### Errors in the Dataset
 The raw HDF5 Million Song Dataset file, which contains three smaller datasets,
 are converted into multiple Pandas dataframes.
 The relevant information is then
 extracted and merged.
 According to the MSD website, there are mismatches between these datasets.
 For more details, see [here](http://millionsongdataset.com/blog/12-2-12-fixing-matching-errors/).
 To deal with this issue, `wrangler.py` takes a '.txt' file with a list of tids which could not be trusted, and remove the corresponding rows in the dataframe.
-Furthermore, MSD also provides a `.txt` file with a list of tracks that have duplicates. `wrangler.py` by default
-keeps one version of the duplicate tracks of each song and removes the rest.
+Furthermore, MSD also provides a `.txt` file with a list of tracks that have duplicates. `wrangler.py` by default  keeps one version of the duplicate tracks of each song and removes the rest.

 The dataframe from the above paragraph is merged with the dataframe produced by the above audio section followed by removing unnecessary columns to produce the 'ultimate' dataframe.
 This dataframe acts as a clean dataset containing all the essential information about the tracks and will be used throughout the project.